ddev/ddev.com/src/content/blog/moving-cms-sites-around-local-servers.md

 **On the source server** (can be [DDEV](https://ddev.readthedocs.io/en/stable/) or anywhere else):

 1. Dump the database.
-If the source project is in DDEV, this means just doing an `ddev export-db --file=/path/to/sitename.db.sql.gz` If you’re on a server or elsewhere, and assuming a single database, you can `mysqldump <databasename> | gzip >/path/to/sitename.db.sql.gz`
+If the source project is in DDEV, this means running `ddev export-db --file=/path/to/sitename.db.sql.gz`.
+If you’re on a server or elsewhere, and assuming a single database, you can run `mysqldump <databasename> | gzip >/path/to/sitename.db.sql.gz`.
-2. Tar up the user-generated files: `cd <docroot>/sites/default/files && tar -czf /path/to/sitename_files.tar.gz .`
+2. Tar up the user-generated files: `cd <docroot>/sites/default/files && tar -czf /path/to/sitename_files.tar.gz .`.
 3. Make sure your code has been checked in and pushed properly.

 **On the target server** (which can be DDEV or anything else):